Dodge Ram Van: Rebranding

 During the last two years of its existence, Fargo offered a rebadged variant of the Tradesman and Sportsman in Canada for 1971 and 1972 only.
 Plymouth also received a rebadged variant of the Sportsman, called the Voyager for the 1974 model year.
 While never as popular as the Dodge version, Plymouth marketed the Voyager in this format through 1983, after which the nameplate was transferred to the new minivan that was introduced for 1984 as a rebadged Dodge Caravan.

-Second generation (1979-1997)
+Second generation (1979–1997)

-For 1979, Dodge completed the two-year transition to its second-generation B-series vans.
-The front fascia received a raised hoodline; higher trim Sportsman vans adopted four rectangular headlamps while lower-trim versions and Tradesman cargo vans were fitted with dual round headlamps.
-Wrapping into the front fenders, a taller grille was styled in line with the D-series Ram pickup trucks.
-In a change that would prove beneficial to Chrysler, the government reclassified the Sportsman passenger van as a truck (instead of a passenger car), with the company better able to meet CAFE implementation.
-Sharing the rear body introduced in 1978, the second-generation B-series carried over much of the chassis underpinnings of the first-generation vans.
+For 1979, Dodge completed the two-year transition to its second-generation B series vans, with the front portion of the body undergoing a redesign.
+The front fascia received a taller hoodline and grille (styled in line with Dodge Ram pickup trucks), with parking lamps wrapping into the front fenders.
+Higher-trim Sportsman vans were fitted with four rectangular headlamps while lower-trim versions (and Tradesman cargo vans) were fitted with dual round headlamps.

+In a change that would prove beneficial to Chrysler, the government reclassified the Sportsman passenger van as a truck (instead of a passenger car), substantially increasing the ability of the company to meet CAFE implementation.

 After 1980, production ended at Saint Louis North Assembly (retooled to produce the Chrysler K cars), with all production subsequently sourced from Pillette Road Truck Assembly.